basho-labs/riak-mesos-executor/README.md

 # riak_mesos_executor
-Top-level application forming the erlang-based Mesos Executor for running Riak.
+The Executor component of the Riak Mesos Framework.

+## Usage

+See the [RMF](https://github.com/basho-labs/riak-mesos-erlang) README for details on what, how and why to deploy the RMF.

-### Building
+### Development

+To build a deployable artifact, simply run the following:

 ```
-make rel
+make tarball
 ```

-Alternatively `make stage` then `make recompile` when changes are made to `*.erl`.

 ### Testing